Berdugo1994/Tweeter-Search-Engine/README.md

 *Using 3 Main ALGORITHMS:

-** GloVe: Global Vectors for Word Representation. **
+## GloVe: Global Vectors for Word Representation.

-** W2V : Word2Vec technique for natural language processing. **
+## W2V : Word2Vec technique for natural language processing. **

-** WordNet : get information such as Synonyms, Hypernyms and Hyponyms. **
+## WordNet : get information such as Synonyms, Hypernyms and Hyponyms. **

-Similarity: CosSin Similarity, TF-IDF, BM-25 and more.
+# Similarity: Cosine Similarity, TF-IDF, BM-25 and more.

-Also includes the next API and Libraries:
+Also includes the following API's and libs:

 gensim.models, NumPy, Pandas, SciPy spatial, nltk, PorterStemmer, emoji etc.

-The quality of results tested against Benchmark DB, with MAP, Recall, precision, precision@5 Tests.
+The quality of results tested against Benchmark DB, with MAP, Recall, precision, precision@5 measurements.

 includes sample.parquet files.